-- (i) A clear exposition, based on authority guidelines, on the manner in which the procedures will be conducted. - (ii) An understanding that monitoring and observation will focus on the quality of learning experience of pupils rather than on the classroom teacher.
-However there will be circumstances in which the teaching methods will be the subject of consideration in the process (for example where new methods are being introduced). - (iii) The line manager (senior manager or principal teacher) will actively co-operate in the most appropriate manner in the conduct of the lesson within the context of the learning or lesson plan prepared by the classroom teacher - (iv) There is a planned programme of monitoring of classroom activity to ensure that classroom teachers have adequate opportunity for consultation on the timing and
+- (i) A clear exposition, based on authority guidelines, on the manner in which the procedures will be conducted. - (ii) An understanding that monitoring and observation will focus on the quality of learning experience of children/young people rather than on the classroom teacher.
+However, there will be circumstances in which the teaching methods will be the subject of consideration in the process (for example where new methods are being introduced). - (iii) The line manager (senior or middle manager) will actively co-operate in the most appropriate manner in the conduct of the lesson within the context of the learning or lesson plan prepared by the classroom teacher.

-- nature of any observation or monitoring which is to take place.
-This programme should not be of such a length/scale that it disrupts the progress of the curriculum. - (v) Written records kept of monitoring or observations are made available to the teacher and must not be made available to anyone without the prior consent of the teacher. - (vi) Arrangements should be in place for debriefing of staff and the input of the outcome of observation into more general school and departmental discussions. - (vii) It is not considered appropriate to monitor teaching and learning as part of the quality framework using a "crit" lesson or "tick box" approach - (viii) Classroom observation in the context of monitoring of teaching and learning is not associated with disciplinary procedures.
-This is defined in separate procedures.

-If not already in place as part of a school agreement, any new scheme of monitoring of teaching and learning should be introduced after consultation and as part of the establishment's development planning process.
+- (iv) There is a planned programme of monitoring of classroom/playroom activity to ensure that teachers have adequate opportunity for consultation on the timing and nature of any observation or monitoring which is to take place.
+This programme should not be of such a length/scale that it disrupts the progress of the curriculum. - (v) Written records kept of monitoring or observations are made available to the teacher and must not be made available to anyone without the prior consent of the teacher.
+However, a summary of the monitoring or observations can be used to promote good practice. - (vi) Arrangements should be in place for debriefing of staff and the input of the outcome of observation into more general school and departmental discussions. - (vii) It is not considered appropriate to monitor learning and teaching as part of the quality framework using a "crit" lesson or "tick box" approach. - (viii) Classroom observation in the context of monitoring of learning and teaching is not associated with disciplinary procedures.
+This is defined in separate procedures. - (ix) If not already in place as part of an establishment agreement, any new scheme of monitoring of learning and teaching should be introduced after consultation and as part of the establishment's improvement planning process. - (x) As part of the authority's duty to secure improvement under the Standards in Scotland's Schools Act (2000), there may be times when the quality improvement officers or other authority personnel will visit classrooms/ playrooms to monitor the learning experience of children and young people.
+These visits could be as part of a quality review of an establishment or as part of the annual programme of visits to establishments.
+Such visits must be consistent with the principles outlined in this circular.